GabrielGhe/GabrielGhe.github.io/_posts/2015-01-31-learn-react-part-3-properties.md

 <!-- Part 2 -->
 <h4>Part 2</h4>

 You can also specify the props that you're expecting using the `propTypes` property.
-By default, a propType is optional; however, if you add the cat propType to `cat: React.PropTypes.number.isRequired` then React will complain because it's not one of the properties of App.
+By default, a propType is optional; however, if you add `cat: React.PropTypes.number.isRequired` then React will complain because it's not one of the properties of App.
 If we add cat to the app initialization on `line 18`, it will work.

 {% highlight html linenos %}
 <script type="text/jsx">